cameron-suth/2025-4216COMP-Team10/Questions.md

 Are certain artists more prone to releasing popular songs? - Harry

 Does a higher energy song make it more dancable?
+Cam

 Does a longer song affect the chance it being played live?